Guidance on claiming Universal Credit if you're a student.

 - you’re aged 21 or under, in full-time non-advanced education and do not have parental support

 - you live with your partner and they’re eligible for Universal Credit

 - you’ve reached the qualifying age for Pension Credit and live with a partner who is under that age

-- you’re disabled and have limited capability for work and are getting:
+- you’re disabled, were assessed as having limited capability for work before starting your course and are getting: